alexdlaird/pyngrok/docs/index.rst

 -----------

 The ``pyngrok`` package manages its own ``ngrok`` binary.
-We can use our ``ngrok`` binary if we want by updating the default :class:`~pyngrok.conf.PyngrokConfig`:
+We can use our ``ngrok`` binary if we want by updating the default :class:`~pyngrok.conf.PyngrokConfig`.

 .. code-block:: python